-Russell Wilson: 'Seattle, We Got a Deal,' Reportedly Now NFL's Best-Paid Player
+Russell Wilson Confirms Seahawks Contract; Reportedly Breaks NFL Record

 The end of the saga surrounding Wilson will be a relief to all associated with Seattle, as the quarterback is the face of the franchise.

 Wilson has been one of the best quarterbacks in the NFL since his rookie season in 2012, with his blend of passing and rushing skill making him difficult to contain.
-In 2013, he led Seattle to its first-ever Super Bowl, where the team inflicted a 43-8 mauling of the Denver Broncos.
+In 2013, he led Seattle to its first Super Bowl, where the team inflicted a 43-8 mauling of the Denver Broncos.

-In 2018, the Seahawks made it to the playoffs, only to lose to the Dallas Cowboys in the wild-card game.
-In the regular season, Wilson threw a career-best 35 touchdowns and seven interceptions, as well as rushing 376 yards.
+In 2018, the Seahawks made it to the playoffs, only to lose to the Dallas Cowboys in the Wild Card Game.
+In the regular season, Wilson threw a career-best 35 touchdowns and seven interceptions, as well as rushing for 376 yards.